just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     Your teacher may choose to have you do some or all of the activities below:
     <ol>
     <li> Your class can act out the video above by printing and using the following <a href="https://docs.google.com/document/d/1okQhwTYVLcXN13QioAH71VUhw5e88vxYZ4sVXvSPANY/edit?usp=sharing" target="_blank">Binary Dot Cards</a>.
 Have 5 students volunteer to hold the 5 cards at the front of the class.
 Have them flip the cards randomly and see if the class can figure out the binary and the corresponding decimal number they make by counting the dots.
 See if the 5 volunteers can count up from 0 to 11111.
 What's the largest number that you can make with the 5 binary digits?
 You may want to return to this activity when you get to the converting binary to decimal and converting decimal to binary sections below.</li>
-    <li>As you saw in the video, the children together were simulating a <b>binary odometer</b> to count in base 2.
-Humans  use the <b>decimal</b> number system, counting in base 10, probably because we have 10 fingers, but computer circuits only have 2 states, on and off, and so use the binary (base 2) number system.
-A binary odometer is similar to a decimal (base 10) odometer, like the one we have in our
+    <li>As you saw in the video, the children together were simulating a <b>binary odometer</b> to count in <span class="hover vocab yui-wk-div" data-id='base'>base</span> 2.
+Humans  use the <b>decimal</b> number system, counting in <span class="hover vocab yui-wk-div" data-id='base'>base</span> 10, probably because we have 10 fingers, but computer circuits only have 2 states, on and off, and so use the binary (<span class="hover vocab yui-wk-div" data-id='base'>base</span> 2) number system.
+A binary odometer is similar to a decimal (<span class="hover vocab yui-wk-div" data-id='base'>base</span> 10) odometer, like the one we have in our
     cars, except it only has two digits.
 And the rightmost digit is the <b>1s</b> place.
 The digit to its left is the <b>2s</b> place and then comes the <b>4s</b> place and so on.